geany/www.geany.org/page_content/documentation/faq.md

 ## Can I add custom filetypes by creating a filetypes.foo configuration file?

-You can add a filetypes.Name.conf file with Geany 0.19 and use an existing filetype's syntax highlighting and tag parsing.
+You can add a `filetypes.Name.conf` file and use an existing filetype's syntax highlighting and tag parsing.
 See https://www.geany.org/manual/index.html#custom-filetypes.